If your struggling with BodyMind Articles issues, please take our survey to see the severity

 - overcome overwhelming states of thoughts, feelings and emotions

 - tolerate unsettling thoughts, feelings and sensations safely

 - disable false self images, social masks and neurotic states of cover-up

 - become grounded to yourself and feel interconnected with others and the world

 - learn that life, your body and your mind are a continuum and not fixed

-- discover that everything changes; that thoughts and feelings come and go like water running down a river
+- realise that everything is fluid and changing with thoughts and feelings coming and going like water running down a river

 - become less attached to life and objects as they are impermanent and ever-changing anyway